 Anwar et al. 2021 - lead and mercury in canned tuna from Aceh waters

-Anwar and coauthors evaluated canned tuna made from fish caught in Aceh waters under different pressure-canner sterilization conditions and media.
-Heavy metals were one of the quality parameters.
-The paper reports very low lead and measurable mercury in canned tuna, making it routeable to canned fish rather than salt.
+Anwar and coauthors evaluated canned tuna made from yellowfin tuna (Thunnus albacares) caught in Aceh waters, Indonesia, under different pressure-canner sterilization conditions and media.
+Heavy metals were one of several quality parameters.
+The paper reports lead below the analytical detection limit and measurable total mercury in canned tuna, making it routeable to canned fish rather than salt.

 Key numbers

-The same study tested fresh-tuna histamine, total plate count, and pH, and tested canned-tuna total plate count, pH, Pb, Hg, and sensory acceptance.
+The same study tested fresh-tuna histamine, total plate count, and pH, and tested canned-tuna total plate count, pH, and sensory acceptance, none of which contribute to this wiki’s metals scope.

 Methods (brief)